Leucospermum harpagonatum: Taxonomy

 The McGregor pincushion was first discovered for science in 1993 by Tony Rebelo and Fiona Powrie.
 The following year, South African botanist and Proteaceae specialist John Patrick Rourke described it as Leucospermum harpagonatum.

 The species is clearly closely related to L. hamatum, but they occur in separate areas that are approximately 200 km apart.
 Together they make up the section Hamatum.
 The inflated perianth tube suggest the species of the section Hamatum might be close relatives of those in the section Tumiditubus.

 The species name harpagonatum is compounded from Latin the word harpago ("grappling hook") and the suffix -atum indicating the likeness of something, for the likeness of the flower head with a grappling hook.

 Distribution, habitat and ecology

 L. harpagonatum is an endemic species that is restricted to a very small area in the northeast of the Riviersonderend Mountains near McGregor in the Western Cape province of South Africa, where it grows in mid-dry fynbos on sandy soil, at an altitude of approximately 800 m.

 The flowers are initially cream-colored, but change to carmine after pollination.
-The flowers do not smell, but a lange amount of nectar gathers in the inflated perianth tube.
+The flowers do not smell, but a large amount of nectar gathers in the inflated perianth tube.
 Rodents chew on the perianth tube, presumably to help themselves to the nectar, and in doing so probably pollinate it.
 The fruits are collected by native ants for the pale edible elaiosome, which is eaten in the underground nest, where the seeds remain until they germinate after an overhead fire.